 It was issued in certain areas of Lagos State like Victoria Island, Ikoyi, Surulere, Yaba, Apapa and a few other places.
 It is also for a period of time with a maximum period of 99 years.

 Registered Deed of Conveyance/Governor’s Consent

-A majority of land purchase transactions are consummated through Deeds of Assignment.
+A majority of land transactions are consummated through Deeds of Assignment.
 To validate such land transactions, it is a legal requirement that such documents be registered.
 This is a requirement of various land instrument registration laws.
 The Land Use Act also added an additional requirement after it was enacted in 1978.
 This requirement is that the Governor of a State gives his blessings to such transactions by consenting to it.
 When the consent of the Governor is obtained and it is registered, it is a form of title that shows that the registered owner, whose name appears on the document, is the owner.
 After it is has been it has been registered, it is generally referred to as “Governor’s Consent”.
 However, the more appropriate name is “Registered Conveyance”.

 Irrevocable Power of Attorney

 An Irrevocable Power of Attorney is actually, legally speaking, not a title document.
 It originated from the attempt by land buyers and sellers to avoid the very fundamental implication of the Land Use Act which mandated that without first obtaining the consent of a Governor of a State, a land seller cannot sell his land to a willing buyer.
 We all know the bureaucracy involved in seeking the face of the lord of all land in any State, the Governor!
 It takes time, and most transactions in land would be frustrated.